 She is a member of the American Law Institute and serves as an Advisor to the Restatement of the Law, Charitable Nonprofit Organizations project.
 She is a fellow of the American College of Trust and Estate Counsel and serves as co-chair of ACTEC's Legal Education Committee.
-She also is a member of the ABA’s Real Property, Trust, and Estate Law Section and serves as co-chair of the section's Legislative and Regulatory Committee, co-chair of the section's Legal Education and Uniform Laws Group, member of the Conservation Easement Task Force, and professional editor of the section’s academic law journal.
+She also is a member of the ABA’s Real Property, Trust, and Estate Law Section and serves as co-chair of the section's Legislative and Regulatory Committee, co-chair of the section's Legal Education and Uniform Laws Group, a member of the section’s Conservation Easement Task Force, and a professional editor of the section’s academic law journal.

 ~~~ Selected Articles ~~~

 Conservation Easements and the Valuation Conundrum, forthcoming in 19 Florida Tax Review _ (2016)

 Interpreting Conservation Easements, 29 Probate & Property 30 (2015)

 An Introduction to Conservation Easements in the United States: A Simple Concept and a Complicated Mosaic of Law, 1 J. Law, Property, and Society 107 (2015) (with Federico Cheever)

 Conservation Easement Enabling Statutes: Perspectives on Reform, 3 Utah L. Rev. 811 (2013) (with Jeff Pidot)